Pieces of a Man: Music and lyrics

 "Lady Day and John Coltrane" was written by Scott-Heron as an homage to influential jazz musicians Billie Holiday and John Coltrane.
 His lyrics discuss the ability of music to rid people of the personal problems of alienation and existentialism in the modern world.
 The album features two of Scott-Heron's most well-known songs, "Home Is Where the Hatred Is", which was later a hit for R&B singer Esther Phillips, and "The Revolution Will Not Be Televised", which was originally featured on his debut album Small Talk in spoken word form.
 "Home Is Where the Hatred Is" is a melodic, somber composition of the narrator's dangerous and hopeless environment, presumably of the ghetto, and how its effects take a toll on him.
 Scott-Heron's lyrics demonstrate these themes of social disillusionment and hopelessness in the first verse and the chorus.

 Unlike other songs on the album, "Save the Children" and "I Think I’ll Call It Morning" are optimistic dedications to joy, happiness, and freedom.
 The title track, described by journalist and music writer Vince Alleti as the album's best song, is a lyrically cinematic account of a man's breakdown after losing his job as witnessed by his son.
 Scott-Heron's lyricism on the album has been acclaimed by critics, as the lyrics for "Pieces of a Man" received praise for its empathetic narration.
-The album's opening track, "The Revolution Will Not Be Televised", is a proto-rap track with lyricism criticizing the United States government and mass media.
-Considered a classic in the rap genre, the song features many political references, unadorned arrangements, pounding bass lines and stripped-down drumbeats.
+The album's opening track, "The Revolution Will Not Be Televised", is a proto-rap track with lyrics criticizing the United States government, corporations, and mass media; Scott-Heron is backed only by flute, bass guitar, and drums on the track.
 The song's structure and musical formula would later influence the blueprint of modern hip hop.
 Because of the song's spoken word style and critical overtones, it has often been referred to as the birth of rap.